 To create the cPanel account, perform the following steps:

-If you chose to use your hosting provider or registrar’s nameservers in Step 4, be sure to configure the DNS records for your domain on their nameservers.
+If you chose to use your hosting provider or registrar’s nameservers, be sure to configure the DNS records for your domain on their nameservers.

 This section describes the minimum necessary configuration for an account to host a website.